Who we are

-In the public sector, Folk works at every level of government and has worked extensively on digital transformation and service delivery optimisation projects across health, education, social services and justice.
+In the public sector, Folk works at every level of government and has led an extensive range of digital transformation and service delivery optimisation projects across the health, education, social services and justice sectors.

-In business, we work with clients from industries such as professional services, technology and talent.
+In business, we work with clients from a spectrum of industries including professional services, technology and talent.

 We work in a converted chocolate factory designed to fit our needs.
-Our space is a mix of focus and collaborative work areas, and includes a usability lab, photography studio, and workshop for tinkering.
+Our HQ blends collaborative work spaces with areas for individual focus, and includes a usability lab, photography studio, and workshop for tinkering.

 Working with us